Charlie-XIAO/Charlie-XIAO.github.io/_projects/ossd-pandas.md

 <!-- ====================================================================== -->

 {% capture projects_ossd_pandas_description_53764 %}
-This is related to <a href="https://github.com/pandas-dev/pandas/pull/53682">pandas-dev/pandas#53862</a>.
-Though <code>complex("nan")</code> no longer raises in series and dataframe, it is not displayed correctly, for instance <code>N000a000N</code>.
+This is a follow-up on <a href="https://github.com/pandas-dev/pandas/pull/53682">pandas-dev/pandas#53862</a>, which fixed the bug in pandas 2.0.3 of being unable to construct <code>Series</code>
+with complex <code>nan</code> values.
+However, that pull request did not account for the display issues, which could result in for instance <code>N000a000N</code> being shown.
-This is also because pandas not considering that complex numbers can have nans, thus splitting by <code>+</code>, <code>-</code>, and <code>j</code> and maunally adding zeros for padding, causing this issue to happen.
+The internal reason was that pandas 2.0.3 did not consider complex numbers to have
+<code>nan</code> values, thus splitting by <code>+</code>, <code>-</code>, and <code>j</code>
-I applied some tricks here: if dtype is complex then I do not display nans as <code>NaN</code> but as <code>NaN+0.0j</code>.
+while representing complex <code>nan</code> values still as <code>NaN</code>.
+I applied some tricks here: if complex dtype then <code>nan</code> values are represented as
-Then I split the real and imaginary parts with some regex and pad both the real and imaginary parts of a single number, but also all real (resp. imaginary) parts of all the numbers using some existing helper function.
+<code>NaN+0.0j</code>.
+Then I split the real and imaginary parts with some regex and pad
+both the real and imaginary parts of a single number, but also all real (resp. imaginary) parts of all the numbers using some existing helper function.
+With the above fix,
-Now <code>complex("nan")</code> can be displayed properly, for instance, <code>pd.Series([1.23, complex("nan"), -1.2j])</code> will print
+<code>complex("nan")</code> can be displayed properly, starting from pandas 2.1.0.

 {% highlight python %}
+>>> import pandas as pd
+>>> pd.Series([1.23, complex("nan"), -1.2j])
 0   1.23+0.00j
 1    NaN+0.00j
 2   0.00-1.20j
 dtype: complex128
 {% endhighlight %}

+<em>Update: This implementation turned out to be not considerate enough.
+Please refer to
+my follow-up fix in <a href="https://github.com/pandas-dev/pandas/pull/53764">pandas-dev/pandas#53844</a>
+or the item above.</em>

 {% endcapture %}

 {% include projects/ossd/pandas-item.html
   pr=53764
-  title="BUG: bad display for complex series with nan #53764" description=projects_ossd_pandas_description_53764
+  title="BUG: bad display for complex series with nan" description=projects_ossd_pandas_description_53764
 %}

 <!-- ====================================================================== -->

 {% capture projects_ossd_pandas_description_53044 %}
-I/O formatting was failing to display <code>MultiIndex</code> objects with a long elements, such as
+In pandas 2.0.3, displaying <code>MultiIndex</code> objects with long elements would fail.
+For instance,

 {% highlight python %}
-print(pd.MultiIndex.from_tuples([("c" * 62,)]))  # Raises an error
+>>> import pandas as pd
+>>> pd.MultiIndex.from_tuples([("c" * 62,)])
+AttributeError: 'tuple' object has no attribute 'rstrip'
 {% endhighlight %}

-This is because an important variable during I/O formatting was set only when breaking out of a for loop.
-It did not consider cases where the for loop terminates naturally, causing further errors.
+This was caused an important variable being set only when breaking out of a for loop during formatting, not addressding the case where the loop terminates naturally and thus causing further errors.
+With an easy fix, the above code snippet would print correctly starting from pandas 2.1.0.

-I fixed this bug so that such objects can be displayed correctly.
+{% highlight python %}
+>>> pd.MultiIndex.from_tuples([("c" * 62,)])
+MultiIndex([('cccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccc',)],
+           )
+{% endhighlight %}
 {% endcapture %}

 {% include projects/ossd/pandas-item.html